wigging/jbab-pyrolysis-paper/README.md

 ## Project structure

+**code** - Python scripts and models for generating results.
+See comments in each file for more details.

 **diagrams** - Files for creating diagrams on the [draw.io](https://www.draw.io) website.

 **misc** - Outlines and tables for planning the paper.

-**python** - Python scripts and models for generating results.
-See comments in each file for more details.

 **tex** - LaTeX files for generating the paper.